 • Any reasonable amount for estates valued at $25m or more.

-Remember that we defined “probate” as the process in which a will is analyzed to determine its validity as well as the management of a deceased person’s will or real estate.
-A probate lawyer is involved in the administration of a will to ensure a smooth transfer of estate property to the rightful beneficiaries.
-All beneficiary designations are included in the will.
-Since most probate matters require legal representation, a probate attorney will always work in conjunction with executors.
+Remember that we define probate as the general administration of a deceased person’s will or the estate of a deceased person without a will.
+If there is a will, the court will determine its validity.
+A probate lawyer is involved in the administration of the estate to ensure a smooth transfer of estate property to the rightful beneficiaries.
+Beneficiaries of the estate are determined by the will or intestate law.
+Although most probate matters do not require legal representation, if the family decides to hire a probate attorney, they will work in conjunction with the personal representative.

 The Role of a Probate Lawyer

-When people die, and after a certain period in time, their estate assets have to be shared.
-This happens per their stipulations as expressed in their will.
-It also happens in strict accordance with the laws of the state.
-To do this, some individuals enlist the services of a probate lawyer.
+When people die, and after a certain period of time, their estate assets should be distributed to their lawful heirs and beneficiaries.
+This happens according to the decedent’s expressed wishes in their will or, if intestate, according to the laws of the state.
+To do this, although not necessary, some individuals enlist the services of a probate lawyer.

-The probate lawyer can assist the executor of the deceased’s will as well as the beneficiaries of the will through the probate process.
-Through a guided probate proceeding (and probate legal terms), these individuals ensure that the executor administers the will without bias per state laws.
+The probate lawyer can assist the personal representative as well as the beneficiaries of the will through the probate process.
+Through a guided probate proceeding (and probate legal terms), these individuals ensure that the personal representative administers the estate without bias per state laws.
 They ensure that all estate beneficiaries receive their fair share.
-When handing over the assets to beneficiaries, the executor can always seek legal advice from the probate lawyer.
+When handing over the assets to beneficiaries, the personal representative can always seek legal advice from the probate lawyer.

 The probate process includes the following steps:

-• Collection and management of proceeds from insurance policies
+3. Collect and manage proceeds from insurance policies

-• Preparation and filing of documents needed in the probate court
+6. Prepare and file documents needed in the probate court

-• Management and settlement of any estate or inheritance taxes
+7. Manage and settle any estate or inheritance taxes

 When Do You Need a Probate Lawyer?